 The Initiator's HIT MUST match the one received in the I1 packet if the R1 is a response to an I1.
 If the Responder has multiple HIs, the Responder's HIT MUST match the Initiator's request.
 If the Initiator used opportunistic mode, the Responder may select among its HIs as described below.
-See also "HIP Opportunistic Mode" [RFC7401].
+See Section 4.1.8 of [RFC7401] for detailed information about the "HIP Opportunistic Mode".